rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/research-publications.md

 - [Research posters](/neuroscience-research/research-publications/posters/) <span style="color:#999">•</span> View and download the posters that we present on our research at academic events throughout the year.

+- [Outside research](/neuroscience-research/research-publications/outside-research/) <span style="color:#999">•</span> A number of researchers have written about our work in their papers.
+Some are not open access, but we have provided links to demonstrate how our research is analyzed by other scientists.

 </section>